vrm-piyush/Python-Projects/RainyDays/README.md

 ## Contribution Guidelines

 Contributions are welcome!
-If you have ideas for improvements, encounter any issues, or want to add new features, please open an [issue](https://github.com/vrm-piyush/RainyDays/issues) or submit a pull request.
+If you have ideas for improvements or encounter any issues, please open an [issue](https://github.com/vrm-piyush/Acronym/issues) or refer to [contribution guidelines](../CONTRIBUTING.md) for more details.

 ---